 “We do need to conceptualize this as a true illness.
 There’s a wide perception that this is something people choose.
 People never choose an eating disorder.
 These are temperamentally at-risk people and it is biologically driven as well…in anorexia about 75% of the risk can be traced to genes…the heritability of all eating disorders is as high as for any other mental illness…In fact, schizophrenia and bipolar disorder have a lower heritability,” says O’Melia.

 Sharing regular dinnertime and accompanying mealtime conversations is important, according to O’Melia.
 “This clearly reduces eating disorders.
 Share your meal.
 Share your day.
 Leave the tv off [during meals].”

-Babich was admitted four times to ERC before really getting better.
+Smith says she was admitted four times to ERC before really getting better.
 “I was doing all the things I was supposed to.
 For me, though, a big thing that kept me sick was that I wasn’t out at all.
 I am gay and I also identify as nonbinary…trans people are four times more likely to suffer from an eating disorder at some point.
-If you feel like your body isn’t yours, why would you want to be in it?…There are layers of complexity to this disorder,” Babich says.
+If you feel like your body isn’t yours, why would you want to be in it?…There are layers of complexity to this disorder,” they say.